-The first thing I needed to decide on was the technical stack to use.
-Seen as the project required a very fast turn-around I wanted to use tools I was very comfortable in and allowed easy set-up and configuration.
+The first thing I needed to decide on was the technical stack to use for APL codegolf.
+Since the project required a very fast turn-around I wanted to use tools I was very comfortable in and allowed easy set-up and configuration.
 The tools were very much determined by how I modularised the project.
 Three main modules were to be developed: the site, an API server, and a server in which I can run people’s solutions against test cases.
 Of course the project also needed a database so I went for a self-hosted MongoDB instance.

 The front-end was the first module I started developing.
 Often I like to do it this way so I can develop some components I can later use to test the connection from the front-end to the API server at least.
 I’m currently a big fan of using React and Redux as front-end frameworks; React provides a very fast and responsive view layer and Redux gives me a single predictable state that’s easy to debug and test.
 Along with a couple of plug-in libraries including Bootstrap, the front-end micro stack was complete.
 Initial development was slightly slow as Redux requires a fair quantity of code to set up and prime for things such as asynchronous HTTP requests.
 React in comparison takes almost no time to set up (provided you use the create-react-app tool) and once the foundation Redux code is written then joining the two is very intuitive.
 After writing some preliminary code for both React and Redux it was time to create a couple of testing elements.
 The most essential nut to crack was authentication, so I created a login/sign-up form and decided to switch to the API server development.